mhbutcher/pomodorotimer/README.md

 # Python Pomodoro Timer

+I often find myself losing track of time, so I built this little application to pop a notification on the desktop every X minutes to ensure I actually take breaks!
 A quick iteration of a pomodoro timer, using SQLite3 to store how many have been completed.
 Uses CustomTkinter and plyer for display/notifications